Tsutsugo gets key hit as Rays beat Braves 5-2

 Ozzie Albies singled in a run in the seventh for the Braves.
 Wright, the fifth overall pick in the 2017 draft, allowed five runs and four hits in 2 2/3 innings in his fifth career big league start.

+“We’re going to keep running him out there,” manager Brian Snitker said.
+“You saw his stuff.
+He just needs to pitch.
+The only way he’s going to learn is to go out there at this level and pitch.
+You see that stuff the first two innings, it’s really, really good.”

-Pete Fairbanks (1-0) struck out three during a perfect fifth to get the win.
+Pete Fairbanks (1-0) struck out three, Ronald Acuna Jr, Albies and Freddie Freeman, during a perfect fifth to get the win.
 Oliver Drake, the fifth Tampa Bay reliever, worked the ninth for his second save.

 MILESTONE